 “It takes a long time to maintain drilling and drilling,” Muñoz said.
 “My palms will harm, and I’ll take breaks, but that’s when the objects aren’t easy to drill.”

-Muñoz stated that as they are simply beginning their craft, reaching an audience has not been too tough.
+Muñoz stated that reaching an audience has not been too tough as they are simply beginning their craft.
 Many supporters are friends and family contributors who sell the business to their buddies.
-Marketing junior Maribel Orozco is a patron and pal of Muñoz and turned into drawn to the homemade jewelry.
+Marketing junior Maribel Orozco is a patron and pal of Muñoz and turned drawn to the homemade jewelry.

-“I became attracted to handmade earrings due to the fact you’re capable of guide an art shape,” Orozco said.
-“Something approximately [jewelry pieces] being homemade and being able to talk to the maker just makes them so precise.”
+“I became attracted to handmade earrings because you’re capable of guiding an art shape,” Orozco said.
+“Something approximately [jewelry pieces] being homemade and being able to talk to the maker makes them so precise.”